IzuuCode/Tax-Calculator/README.md

-# 🌐 Multi-Language Calculator with Persistent Dark Mode
+# 🌐 Multi-Language TAX Calculator with Persistent Dark Mode

 A responsive and accessible calculator app that supports multiple languages and a persistent dark mode experience.
 Built with usability, accessibility, and modern UI best practices in mind.